 Once the reserved name is approved, you must pay a Php40.00 reservation fee, which is good for 30 days.
 The name can be reserved for a maximum of 90 days for Php120.00, and is renewable after expiration as well.

-4. SEC Registration: Business registration in the Philippines require the following documents for SEC registration:
+Business registration in the Philippines via SEC requires the following documents:

 - Company name verification slip

 - Registration data sheet with particulars on directors, officers, stockholders, etc.

 - Notarized document of written undertaking to comply with SEC reporting requirements